JuliaMStahl/hvac-fuzzy-logic-controller/README.md

 ## Repository Structure

 - `1ZoneCoolingHVAC.idf`: An EnergyPlus input data file defining a single-zone cooling HVAC system.
+- `1ZoneCoolingHVAC.osm`: An OpenStudio file defining a single-zone cooling HVAC system.
+From this file, the .idf file was exported
 - `1ZoneCoolingHVAC_FuzzyLogicController.py`: Python script implementing the fuzzy logic controller and managing the interaction with EnergyPlus API.
 - `weather/`: Directory containing weather data files required for the simulations.
 - `references_idf/`: Directory with additional EnergyPlus input data files referenced by the main simulation files.